JitCHEO/t3a2server/{Fullname}_T3A2-B/README.md

 * [Manual Tests - Round 1](./docs/manual%20Tests/Final%20Project%20-%20Round%201.pdf)

-* [Manual Tests - Round 2]

-* [Client Tests]

-##### Production website testing with potential clients
+##### Production website testing with client

-Allie on wednesday 5th of March
+Comments from Allie on wednesday 5th of March
-Feedback
 * confusing naming convention
 * felt lost navigating around
 * deleted a template by accident wanting to delete a user record
 * in browser navigation did not work as expected
 * large typing line showing up on some of the elements

 ## Attributions